TeleSign/colibri-docs/README.md

 # Colibri Documentation System

-This site documents Colibri, a framework-agnostic component library for building web UIs in JavaScript.
-Colibri was designed and is maintained by [Telesign](https://www.telesign.com/), part of the Proximus Group of companies.
+This site documents Colibri, a framework-agnostic component library for building web UIs in JavaScript/Typescript.
+Colibri was designed and is maintained by [Telesign](https://www.telesign.com/).

 Our documentation system is built using Storybook, providing an interactive environment for documenting components, design guidelines, and usage patterns.